Namverzaidi/git-online-project/README.md

 ## About Me

-I'm Aditya Pateriya, an undergraduate student studying Computer Science & Engineering at Amity University, Gwalior with an Active interest in Programming and building Web Apps(MERN stack).
+I'm Namver Ali Zaidi, an undergraduate student studying Computer Science & Engineering at Amity University, Gwalior with an Active interest in Programming and building Web Apps(MERN stack).
 Do checkout my portfolio and connect with me on LinkedIn.

 ### Connect with me :